php-fig/fig-standards/bylaws/003-votes.md

 An Approval Vote is called by the Sponsor of a proposed PSR in the Review Phase.
 Only Core Committee members may vote, either For (+1), Against (-1), or Abstain (+0).
 Quorum is 50%.
 A 2/3 majority is required for passage.

+## Errata Vote

+An Errata Vote is called by the Editor of an approved PSR.
+Only Core Committee members may vote, either For (+1), Against (-1), or Abstain (+0).
+Quorum is 50%.
+A 2/3 majority is required for passage.

 ## Deprecation Vote

 A Deprecation Vote is called by any Core Committee Member.
 Only Core Committee members may vote, either For (+1), Against (-1), or Abstain (+0).
 Quorum is 50%.
 A 2/3 majority is required for passage.